 We all take our joints and what they do for us for granted and it’s only when they cause problems that we think about them and take action to keep them healthy.
 It’s the same with joint care for dogs.
-With our pets this is even more of the case as we only become aware of a problem when our pet shows pain with movement or difficulty going about their normal activities.
+With our pets, this is even more of the case.
+We only become aware of problems when our pet shows pain with movement or difficulty going about their normal activities.

-Unfortunately, many pets, particularly the older and overweight ones, will suffer with some type of joint problem or impaired mobility at some stage in their lives.
-Often, this is first noticed during the colder, damp weather as this does aggravate the problem.
+Unfortunately, many pets, particularly the older and overweight ones, will suffer with joint problems or impaired mobility at some stage in their lives.
+Often, this is first noticed during the cold and damp weather as this aggravates the problem.

 Take Appropriate Action

-Keeping an eye on your dog or cat’s ability to run, jump and generally get on with enjoying life is good sense and will often enable you to spot any developing joint problem early on.
-This means that you can take appropriate action providing joint care for dogs or cats before it becomes severe and affects the pet’s quality of life.
+Keeping an eye on your dog or cat’s ability to run, jump and generally get on with enjoying life will often enable you to spot any developing joint problem early on.
+This means that you can take appropriate action by providing joint care for dogs or cats before it becomes severe and affects the pet’s quality of life.

-The first sign often is simply taking longer to get up after a long rest, but it may be a noticeable limp or even excessive licking of the swollen joint.
-Of course there are many different causes and the phrase “joint problems” will cover everything from a strain or sprain caused by exercise, to a degenerative inflammatory disease such as osteo-arthritis.
-Usually a strain or sprain will be improved by a few days rest with perhaps some suitable muscle rub and giving the homoeopathic remedy Symphytum 15C.
-If in doubt it is sensible to get the vet to check if there is anything more serious, particularly if it doesn’t improve within a week.
+Often, the first sign often is noticing them take longer to get up after a long rest.
+However, it may also be a noticeable limp or even excessive licking of the swollen joint.
+Of course there are many different causes and the phrase “joint problems” will cover everything from a strain or sprain caused by exercise, to degenerative inflammatory diseases such as osteo-arthritis.
+Usually, a strain or sprain is improved by a few days rest.
+Some suitable muscle rub and giving the homeopathic remedy Symphytum 15C will also help.
+If in doubt, get the vet to check if there is anything more serious, particularly if it doesn’t improve within a week.

 A Bit of Support

-Sometimes the joints may just need a bit of support to maintain their flexibility, particularly where time and exercise have affected the cartilage in the joints and the synovial fluid that keeps them lubricated and able to perform their function well.
-Glucosamine for dogs and cats is one of the best joint supplements for pets to take as it’s very effective.
-Glucosamine & Chondroitin Tablets help the body to manufacture the necessary building blocks of collagen and proteoglycans and so are a good joint supplement for dogs and cats to help in these situations.
+Sometimes the joints may need a bit of support to maintain their flexibility.
+Particularly, where time and exercise have affected the cartilage in the joints and the synovial fluid that keeps them lubricated and able to perform their function well.
+JointWell® Tablets are effective joint supplements.
+They help the body to manufacture the necessary building blocks of collagen and proteoglycans, so are a great option for joint care for dogs and cats to help in these situations.

-Easily absorbable Turmeric Tablets for dogs and cats contain an incredibly pure and high potency extract of Turmeric, consisting of 95% Curcuminoids – the active part of the herb.
-Turmeric for dogs supports the body’s natural anti-inflammatory processes which will work in harmony with their body.
+Turmeric Tablets For Dogs and Cats contain a pure and high potency extract of Turmeric.
+They are easily absorbed and consist of 95% Curcuminoids – the active part of the herb.
+Turmeric for dogs supports the body’s natural anti-inflammatory processes which, like glucosamine for dogs, will work in harmony with their body.

-The one thing that really does affect joint health is where a pet is overweight, and the joints are having to deal with a greater burden because of this.
-The same treatments can be used to relieve symptoms, but it is very important to try and manage your pet’s weight and the improvement in mobility will soon be noticeable.
+The one thing that does affect joint health is where a pet is overweight, and the joints are having to deal with a greater burden because of this.
+It is very important to try and manage your pet’s weight alongside the use of these treatments.
+The improvement in mobility will soon be noticeable.
 Your vet can advise you on the correct weight for your pet and many vet practices run clinics to help if needed – a bit like Weight Watchers for pets!

 Keep Exercise Gentle

-We often get asked about exercise for pets with joint conditions, and the best advice is to make it gentle and regular and not more than the dog or cat can easily manage.
-Hopefully as the joint care for your dog/cat takes effect and the condition improves the exercise can be increased with time but be guided by your pet’s reaction and how they seem to feel when exercising.
+We often get asked about exercise for pets with joint conditions.
+The best advice is to make it gentle and regular, and not more than the dog or cat can easily manage.
+As the joint care for your dog/cat takes effect and the condition improves the exercise can be increased with time.
+Be guided by your pet’s reaction and how they seem to feel when exercising.

-We have leaflets with information on how to identify different types of joint problems and also on weight management, which make it easy for you to see how you can do your best for your pet to avoid these painful conditions.
+We have leaflets with information on how to identify different types of joint problems and also on weight management.
+This will make it easy for you to see how you can do your best for your pet to avoid these painful conditions.